1964 Quebec Rifles program from the United Football League

 1964 Season

-The Rifles played out of 13,000-seat Delorimier Stadium, a former home of both the Alouettes (1946-1953) and the Montreal Royals baseball team, the long-time farm club of Brooklyn Dodgers.
+The Quebec Rifles played out of 13,000-seat Delorimier Stadium, a former home of both the Alouettes (1946-1953) and the Montreal Royals baseball team, the long-time farm club of Brooklyn Dodgers.

 The Rifles finished the 1964 UFL season at 5-9.
 Running back Joe Williams led the league in scoring with 17 touchdowns.
 Former University of Indiana Hoosier John Henry Jackson handled the quarterbacking duties.
 Jackson was one of the first African-Americans to see significant time at the position in the pros.